DTdat030204/dataDrivenTestingConTactFormReviewProduct/README.md

 - `requirements.txt`  — Python dependencies

-## 5. Notes & troubleshooting
+## 6. Notes & troubleshooting

 - Keep the CSV files together with the Python scripts; they are required for the tests.
 - If you see warnings like Selenium cache folder cannot be created under
   `C:\Users\<user>\.cache\selenium`, you can:
   - Ignore them if tests still run, or
   - Run PowerShell as Administrator once so Selenium can create the folder.
-- Make sure your Chrome and ChromeDriver versions are compatible.
+- If you get driver or session errors, check that your Chrome and ChromeDriver versions are compatible and update one of them if needed.
-  If you get driver/session errors, update Chrome or ChromeDriver accordingly.